CONTACT US

 The instructional materials required for this course are included in enrollment and will be available online.

-Instructor-Led: A new session of each course begins each month.
+Instructor-Moderated: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

-Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Moderated: The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+However, you will have access to all lessons from the time they are released until the course ends.